edgedb/edgedb/docs/guides/migrations/tips.rst

 Finally, we evolved our schema all the way from having an optional property ``name`` all the way to making it both *required* and *exclusive*.
-We've worked with the EdgeDB :ref:`migration tools
+We've worked with the Gel :ref:`migration tools
 <ref_cli_edgedb_migration>` to iron out the kinks throughout the
 migration process.
 At this point we take a quick look at the way duplicate ``User`` objects were resolved to decide whether we need to